 EBTA Membership – The Package

-• Free Professional Indemnity Insurance – Professional indemnity insurance costs on
+• Free Professional Indemnity Insurance – saving you an insurance cost of around £60-£80 every year.

 • Access to advice and support from EBED/EBU